Electric and Magnetic Fields (EMFs)

 - International Commission on Non-Ionizing Radiation Protection (ICNIRP) 2010

 - Institute of Electrical and Electronics Engineers (IEEE) in the USA 2002.

-ARPANSA’s current advice is “The ICNIRP ELF guidelines are consistent with ARPANSA’s understanding of the scientific basis for the protection of the general public (including the foetus) and workers from exposure to ELF EMF”.
+Australian Radiation Protection and Nuclear Safety Agency’s (ARPANSA) current advice is “The ICNIRP Extremely Low Frequency (ELF) guidelines are consistent with ARPANSA’s understanding of the scientific basis for the protection of the general public (including the foetus) and workers from exposure to ELF EMF”.